purpleteam-labs/purpleteam-doc/local/local-setup.md

 ## Environment Variables

 The orchestrator-testers-compose.yml file has a bind mount that expects the `HOST_DIR` environment variable to exist and be set to a host directory of your choosing.
 Make sure you have a source directory set-up and the `HOST_DIR` environment variable has its value assigned to it.
-We usually add this to a .env file in root directory of the purpleteam-orchestrator.

-`HOST_DIR=</mnt/your-spare-drive/Logs/purpleteam/outcomes>`

 This host directory gets written to by the testers and orchestrator and read from the orchestrator.
 This directory needs group `rwx` permissions at least.
+We have created a .env.example file in the orchestrator root directory.
+Rename this to .env and set any values within appropriately.

 ## Set-up for Running Emissaries